CodingBobby/codingbobby.github.io/_attractors/lotka-volterra.md

 However, if you expand the system with a third species, it evolves chaos.
 This was found by the great trio A. Arnéodo, P. Coullet and C. Tresser who have done much more research and found their own [attractor](../arnéodo) before.[^original-paper]
+Lotka and Volterra haven't expanded their equations with more species, so they didn't discover this on their own.

 ## Renders